-On December 23, 2019, the Centers for Medicare and Medicaid Services (CMS) authorized the Utah Department of Health (UDOH) to implement full Medicaid expansion in the state.
-The expansion will extend Medicaid eligibility to Utah adults whose annual income is up to 138% of the federal poverty level ($17,236 for an individual or $35,535 for a family of four).
-The federal government will cover 90% of the costs of these services, with the state covering the remaining 10%.
+On December 23, 2019, the Centers for Medicare and Medicaid Services (CMS) authorized the Utah Department of Health (UDOH) to implement a full Medicaid expansion in the state.
+The expansion extends Medicaid eligibility to Utah adults whose annual income is up to 138% of the federal poverty level ($17,608 for an individual or $36,156 for a family of four).
+The federal government covers 90% of the costs for these services, with the state covering the remaining 10%.

 It is estimated that up to 120,000 Utah adults are eligible for the expansion program.

-In addition, the state will require newly eligible adults to enroll in their employer-sponsored health plan if one is available.
+The state requires newly eligible adults to enroll in their employer-sponsored health plan if one is available.
 Medicaid will then cover the individual’s monthly premium and other out-of-pocket expenses like co-pays and deductibles.

 Utah’s waiver request for this expansion included other program components including premiums and surcharges for those over 100% of the federal poverty level, housing supports, and penalties for intentional program violations.
 CMS is still reviewing these program components and they may be added to the expansion program if CMS approves them at a later date.